- Rent Control / Increase Limitations. Alabama landlords can raise the rent at the end of the lease, but they may not do so without reason.

 How Much Notice is Needed for Raising Rent?

-It is common practice for a landlord to provide a minimum of a 30-Day Notice to the tenant before raising rent when there is no lease.
+There is no statute regarding notice for a rent increase; however, it is common practice for a landlord to provide a minimum of a 30-Day Notice to the tenant before raising rent.

 How Often Can Rent Be Increased?

-The state provides no legislation regarding rent increases.
+The state provides no statute regarding how often rent can increase.

 Laws Regarding Late Fees